bcgov/platform-developer-docs/src/docs/database-and-api-management/crunchydb-tutorial.md

 sort_order: 5
 ---

-# Workshop: Learn to use Postgres on OpenShift with CrunchyDB
+# Tutorial: Learn to use Postgres on OpenShift with CrunchyDB

-This video workshop is for technical users who need install and maintain a relational database on BCGov's OpenShift platform.
+This video tutorial is for technical users who need install and maintain a relational database on BCGov's OpenShift platform.
 The videos guide you through installing a Postgres database in your namespace using the CrunchyDB Operator.
 They also cover important maintenance tasks such as backing up and restoring your data

 ---

-## Workshop videos
+## Tutorial videos

 This series of 4 videos introduces CrunchyDB.
 It shows how to install it, create backups, and action recovery

 ### Part 0: Prerequisites

-This workshop covers the 'how' of installing and maintaining a database on OpenShift.
+This tutorial covers the 'how' of installing and maintaining a database on OpenShift.
 The videos guide you through the technical steps for various database tasks.

 Understanding why each task is important for general database management and your application is out-of-scope for these videos.
 For those details, read our [Using Postgres on OpenShift with Patroni and CrunchyDB](../database-and-api-management/postgres-how-to.md#crunchydb-architecture) documentation.
 Please read this document before you begin!

-The workshop requires the following software installed on your machine:
+The tutorial requires the following software installed on your machine:

 - [OpenShift CLI](../openshift-projects-and-access/install-the-oc-command-line-tool.md)
 - Git CLI or some other method for cloning a GitHub repository